STAT231-S24/CanadianNutrient/README.md

-XX DATA PACKAGE
+Canadian Nutrient DATA PACKAGE
 ================
-YOUR NAME
+Javier Gutierrez Bach
 2024-01-01

-This file describes the XX package.
+This file describes the Canadian Nutrient package.

-The package is interesting because XX, YY, and ZZ.
+The package is interesting because it provides detailed explanations on a lot of the foods available in the canadian market.
+It lets you verify exactly what portion of the food is each yield and refuse, as well as telling you detailed information on every nutrient it has and how to make scale conversions or calculations to determine how much of each nutrient your particular meal might have.
+It additionally holds information from the foods and nutrients come from (sources) and provides names and descriptions in both english and franch which is useful for the people in French Canada.

 The `CanadianNutrient` package can be installed by running: